Otolaryngology–Head and Neck Surgery

 The Harvard Medical School Department of Otolaryngology–Head and Neck Surgery provides comprehensive subspecialty training in otolaryngology, including exposure to head and neck oncology, facial plastic and reconstructive surgery, thyroid and parathyroid surgery, rhinology, laryngology, otology and neurotology, and pediatric otolaryngology.

 Based at Mass.
-Eye and Ear, the Department of Otolaryngology–Head and Neck Surgery offers otolaryngology training at various levels, including residency training, clinical fellowships, research fellowships, post-doctoral training, and medical student education and sub-internships.
+Eye and Ear and under the direction of D. Bradley Welling, MD, PhD, FACS, the Department of Otolaryngology–Head and Neck Surgery offers otolaryngology training at various levels, including residency training, clinical fellowships, research fellowships, post-doctoral training, and medical student education and sub-internships.

 Medical Student Education